-- NordVPN has passed two separate no-logs audits performed by PWC in Zurich, Switzerland.
+- NordVPN has passed three separate no-logs audits performed by PWC in Zurich, Switzerland.
 It also has an ongoing partnership with Versprite to conduct infrastructure audits and carry out penetration testing to identify and fix any vulnerabilities.
 NordVPN has successfully converted its server network to only run in RAM-disk, ensuring no data can ever be collected.

 These VPNs offer multi-hop servers (the ability to encrypt your traffic across 2+ VPN servers).
 This offers a higher level of privacy and security beyond single-hop VPN servers:

 - Surfshark: Double-VPN servers with 13 different configurations around the world.

 - Proton VPN: The Secure Core feature consists of double-VPN server configurations.